zeek/zeek/frameworks/netcontrol.rst

 The basic architecture of the NetControl framework is shown in the figure above.
-Conceptually, the NetControl framework sits between the user provided scripts (which use the Bro event engine) and the network device (which can either be a hardware or software device), that is used to implement the commands.
+Conceptually, the NetControl framework sits between the user provided scripts (which use the Zeek event engine) and the network device (which can either be a hardware or software device), that is used to implement the commands.

 The NetControl framework supports a number of high-level calls, like the